pulumi/deploy-demos/pulumi-programs/ttl-stacks/README.md

 ## Architecture

 The TTL processor uses an event-driven architecture.
 The Pulumi Service sends events to the TTL processor via a webhook.
-When the lambda observes an update with a `ttl` tag, it calculates and expiration time and queues the stack for cleanup.
-The cleanup lambda polls from the queue looking for expired stacks, and runs a `pulumi destroy` via the Deployments REST API in the Pulumi Service.
+The webhook lambda queries the Pulumi Service via REST API to determine the stack's tags, and when it observes an update with a `ttl` tag it schedules the stack for cleanup.
+A step function waits the appropriate amount of time and then runs a cleanup lambda, which runs a `pulumi destroy` via the Automation API in the Pulumi Service.

 ![](./ttl-stacks-architecture.png)